Net neutrality backers fume as California bill watered down

 Wiener’s bill would prohibit internet providers from blocking or slowing data based on its content or from favoring websites or video streams from companies that pay extra.
 Those protections remain.

 But other provisions Wiener sought were removed — including a ban on so-called “zero rating,” in which internet providers don’t count content from their own subsidiaries or partners against a monthly data cap.
-The bill also no-longer includes provisions that Wiener says are necessary to close loopholes that might allow internet providers to get around the spirit of net neutrality.
+The bill also no-longer includes provisions that Wiener says ensure internet providers can’t get around the spirit of net neutrality.

 “I urge you to maintain all of the comprehensive protections in SB 822 to ensure that California citizens, not the companies we pay to get online, are able to decide which apps, services and websites they use,” Pelosi wrote in the letter dated Monday.